jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 | `open`         | `SimpleHandler<Unit>`            | handler to open.                                                      |
 | `toggle`       | `SimpleHandler<Unit>`            | handler for switching between open and closed.                        |

-The open state of such a component can be sent via the data-binding property `openState`, e.g. to a external `Store` or `Flow`.
-This can be used, for example, to control the visibility of the selection list of a `listbox` independently of the standard behavior, e.g. always kept open:
+The open state of such a component can be set via the data-binding property `openState`, e.g. to an external `Store` or `Flow`.
+This can be used, for example, to control the visibility of the selection list of a `listbox` divergent from the standard behavior, e.g. always kept open:

 ```kotlin
 listbox<String> {